APC congresses: Seamless exercise in Lagos as Ojelabi emerges chairman

 Sanwo-Olu dismissed parallel congresses allegedly held by some elements as “mere naming ceremonies”, saying the authentic congress was the one attended by card-carrying members of the party at the venue announced by the State Congress Committee and supervised by INEC and the party national executive committee.

 “It’s a big shoe left behind.
-On behalf of all, I formally congratulate the new chairman and able team.
-The female gender is well represented, it shows the quality of our party.
+Onbehalf of all, I formally congratulate new chairman and able team.
+Female gender is well represented, it shows the quality of our party.

 “Indeed the team will take everyone to enviable national level.
 God will help you all,” he said.

-Chairman of National Congress Committee, Mr Bayo Adelabu commended the delegates for conducting themselves in an orderly manner during the conduct which elected Ojelabi as chairman and other 35 executive members after delegates ratified their nominations.
+Chairman of National Congress Committee, Mr. Bayo Adelabu commended the delegates for conducting themselves in an orderly manbr during the conduct which elected Ojelabi as chairman and other 35 executive members after delegates ratified their nominations.

-In his acceptance speech, Ojelabi promised to consolidate the achievements of his predecessor with the promise to set the party on a higher pedestal.
+In his acceptance speech, Ojelabi promised to consolidate on the achievements of his predecessor with the promise to set the party on higher pedestal.

-While praising Tinubu and other leaders for counting his team worthy, gave assurance that he would work along with other executive members to mobilize members of the public to register in the ongoing Continuous Voter’s Registration in order to boost the chances of the party in the forthcoming elections.
+While praising Tinubu and other leaders for counting his team worthy, gave assurance that he would work along with other executive members to mobilize members of the public to register in the ongoing continuous Voter’s Registration inorder to boost the chances of the party in forthcoming elections.

 Ojelabi thanked the past caretaker committee members for their service, especially their effort to grow the party membership and its reach.